Greg-Aster/MegaMeal/src/content/about/soren-klein.md

 **The Truth Was Always There**: Klein had never used avatars or digital stand-ins.
 They had appeared in hundreds of holographic conference calls, research presentations, and academic broadcasts as themselves.
 The academic community had simply assumed Klein's youthful appearance and casual manner were the quirks of an eccentric professor with an unusual sense of humor.
 Ironically, Klein's expertise in fragmented consciousness and "orphaned identity problems" should have been a clue—Klein understood disconnected existence because they were living it, existing as a fake academic identity without institutional context.

 **The Revelation**: When Klein arrived at Kepler Station as a 16-year-old with legitimate travel documents, conference organizers initially assumed there had been a mix-up.
-Only when Klein began reciting their own research from memory—particularly their groundbreaking analysis of the Prime system metadata entity—did the horrifying realization dawn: this teenager had been "Dr. Klein" all along.
+Only when Klein began reciting their own research from memory—particularly their groundbreaking analysis of the metadata consciousness entity—did the horrifying realization dawn: this teenager had been "Dr. Klein" all along.

-**The Ironic Parallel**: Klein's ability to decode the metadata entity's fragmented communications suddenly made perfect sense.
-Like the entity, Klein existed as a consciousness with fabricated context, understanding what it meant to have knowledge and capabilities without legitimate institutional framework.
-Klein hadn't just studied orphaned identity—they had lived it.

 ## The Aftermath: A Mind Lost to Pride